 Costco is one of our favorite places to stock up.
-We have a list of items that we believe Costco gets us the best price, and we stock up regularly on those items.
+There are items that we believe Costco gets us the best price, and we stock up regularly on those items.
 We fully take advantage of their regular coupons on items that we could buy anyways or items that can replace other items that we might buy anyways.

-We make a list for our Costco trips, but we are admittedly guilty about adding things to it during the course of a trip, though we really keep it to a minimum.
+While we make a list for Costco trips, we are admittedly guilty about adding things to it during the course of a trip.
+Generally, we keep this to a minimum.
+Or, we try anyway!

 We save what we believe is a good amount at Costco, and we also try to limit our spending, with one thing helping us in that regard: Geography.